CLINICAL RESEARCH & EVIDENCE

 Clinical Guidelines and Societal Recommendations on LITT

-The National Comprehensive Cancer Network® (NCCN) issued guidelines on the use of LITT (Central Nervous System Cancers, V1.2022, BRAIN-B), indicating LITT may be considered for patients who are not surgical candidates (craniotomy or resection).
+The National Comprehensive Cancer Network® (NCCN) issued guidelines on the use of LITT (Central Nervous System Cancers, V1.2023, BRAIN-B), indicating LITT may be considered for patients who are poor surgical candidates (craniotomy or resection).
 Potential indications include recurrent brain metastases, radiation necrosis and recurrent glioblastoma.

 Societal recommendations supporting the use of LITT for people with brain tumors and drug-resistant epilepsy have been issued by the American Association of Neurological Surgeons (AANS), the College of Neurological Surgeons (CNS), and the American Society of Stereotactic and Functional Neurosurgery (ASSFN).
 Because updates to the medical guidelines can take several years, the joint position statements represent an evidence-based summary and the societies’ current thinking, to guide health care providers in the use of magnetic resonance (MR)-guided LITT for the management of selected patients who may benefit from a minimally invasive laser procedure.